 For Medical Reasons

 The law says that all employees should be entitled to a minimum of a 20-minute break if they are at work for six hours or more.
 This is because medical experts say we should not stare at a screen for too long, as this can lead to a condition known as computer vision syndrome.
-This means that staff can suffer from headaches and eye strain if they don’t schedule regular breaks into their working day.Starting a New Project?
-Contact Us For a Free Quotation
+This means that staff can suffer from headaches and eye strain if they don’t schedule regular breaks into their working day.Starting a New Project? - Free Quotation

 A dedicated breakout area is essential for providing staff with somewhere to go without any laptops, PCs or tablets.
 Even the simple act of getting up from your desk and walking to the breakout area has health benefits.
 There are plenty of studies which show that sitting down for too long is unhealthy and can reduce life expectancy.